Tyresius92/hundred-days-challenge/002-dice-roller/README.md

 -   Refactor the UI to make it pretty.
 -   Write a text box that parses a string die roll (2d4 + 3d6 + 7d17)

+### Thing to Celebrate / Moment of Gratitude

+Got a cool thing I can build off of as a base at some later point.